cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 Unlike the `set`, `get` and `delete` CRUD methods, the `prefix` key can be a key part subset.

-So if you just wanted a list of users or user admins, your `list()` call would be one of the following:
+Let's say you just wanted a list of users or user admins, your `list()` call would be one of the following:
 ```ts
 // list of users
 const iterUsers = kv.list({prefix: ["users"]});